 NetFlow is a protocol used to collect metadata on IP traffic flows traversing a network device.

 Developed by Cisco Systems, NetFlow is used to record metadata about IP traffic flows traversing a network device such as a router, switch, or host.
-A NetFlow-enabled device generates metadata at the interface level and sends this information to a flow collector, where the flow records are stored to enable network traffic analytics.
+A NetFlow-enabled device generates metadata at the interface level and sends flow data information to a flow collector, where the flow records are stored to enable network traffic analytics and management.
 A network operator can use NetFlow data to determine network throughput, packet loss, and traffic congestion at a specific interface level.
 NetFlow data also supports other network-level monitoring use cases such as DDoS detection and BGP peering.

 While the term “NetFlow” is commonly used to refer to all types of flow records and datagrams, there are actually three important variants in regular use within live production networks:

 NetFlow is the technology and term used exclusively by Cisco Systems.